amygorgon/didtyronzil/docs/scheme/did-scheme.md

 ### Implementation

-The Tyron DID-Scheme gets implemented by the ***DidScheme*** procedure of the DIDC that generates the Decentralized Identifier and its [Tyron Hash](../protocol-parameters.md#tyron-hash).
+The Tyron DID Scheme gets implemented by the ***DidScheme*** procedure of the DID smart contract that generates the Decentralized Identifier and its [Tyron Hash](../protocol-parameters.md#tyron-hash).

 On testnet: